PVH (NYSE:PVH) Updates FY 2021 Earnings Guidance

 PVH (NYSE:PVH) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $6.500-$6.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.720.
 The company issued revenue guidance of $8.70 billion-$8.85 billion, compared to the consensus revenue estimate of $9.02 billion.PVH also updated its Q2 2021 guidance to $1.150-$1.180 EPS.

-Several brokerages have commented on PVH.
-Royal Bank of Canada raised their price objective on shares of PVH from $106.00 to $112.00 and gave the stock a sector perform rating in a report on Friday, June 4th.
+Several research firms have weighed in on PVH.
+Royal Bank of Canada lifted their target price on PVH from $106.00 to $112.00 and gave the stock a sector perform rating in a report on Friday, June 4th.
 They noted that the move was a valuation call.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their target price on shares of PVH from $112.00 to $118.00 and gave the company a neutral rating in a report on Tuesday, June 8th.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of PVH from $100.00 to $108.00 and gave the company a hold rating in a report on Friday, June 4th.
+BMO Capital Markets lifted their target price on PVH from $95.00 to $100.00 and gave the stock a market perform rating in a report on Thursday, June 3rd.
+Barclays lifted their target price on PVH from $93.00 to $101.00 and gave the stock an underweight rating in a report on Friday, June 4th.
+UBS Group lifted their target price on PVH from $132.00 to $141.00 and gave the stock a buy rating in a report on Thursday, April 1st.
 They noted that the move was a valuation call.
-Telsey Advisory Group lifted their target price on shares of PVH from $122.00 to $128.00 and gave the company an outperform rating in a report on Friday, June 4th.
-Finally, Piper Sandler lifted their target price on shares of PVH from $109.00 to $128.00 and gave the company an overweight rating in a report on Thursday, June 3rd.
-One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating, ten have issued a buy rating and one has given a strong buy rating to the company’s stock.
-The stock currently has an average rating of Buy and a consensus price target of $107.80.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price target on PVH from $112.00 to $118.00 and gave the company a neutral rating in a research note on Tuesday, June 8th.
+One analyst has rated the stock with a sell rating, eight have assigned a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+PVH currently has an average rating of Buy and an average price target of $107.80.

-In other news, CFO Michael A. Shaffer sold 862 shares of PVH stock in a transaction on Monday, April 12th.
-The shares were sold at an average price of $113.75, for a total transaction of $98,052.50.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Mark D. Fischer sold 2,800 shares of PVH stock in a transaction on Monday, April 12th.
-The stock was sold at an average price of $112.00, for a total transaction of $313,600.00.
+In other news, EVP Dana Perlman sold 3,733 shares of the business’s stock in a transaction that occurred on Friday, April 9th.
+The stock was sold at an average price of $109.60, for a total transaction of $409,136.80.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Mark D. Fischer sold 2,800 shares of the business’s stock in a transaction that occurred on Monday, April 12th.
+The stock was sold at an average price of $112.00, for a total value of $313,600.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 40,065 shares of company stock valued at $4,262,284.
-1.00% of the stock is currently owned by insiders.
+In the last three months, insiders have sold 14,604 shares of company stock worth $1,610,319.
+Company insiders own 1.00% of the company’s stock.

 PVH Company Profile